 Secondary sources are used as another assessment when students of all races/ethnic backgrounds come close but fall short of the primary source indicators for gifted.
-These sources will be one of the assessment measures approved by Georgia Department of Education.
+Those tests include: WJIII Test of Achievement, WIAT III, and the DAB-3 in both achievement and/or mental ability.